 - User reviews of the place

 - A query independent page rank of a web page associated with the place

 If people are more willing to travel further to one place over another, that’s also a signal that can be considered in local search rankings for places.

 In the example I started this post with, I write about two different restaurants.
 The first was one that was very easy to find, and very popular based upon word-of-mouth advertising.
 It was much more likely to earn glowing reviews.
 It was also extremely easy to find.

-The second had a much less robust reputation, but benefited from being near a busy highway delivering new diners to the place who had never heard of it before, and might never return.
-The second restaurant was less than half a mile from that interstate, and was one that people requested driving directions for to make it more likely that they would arrive at their destination.
+The second had a much less robust reputation but benefited from being near a busy highway delivering new diners to the place who had never heard of it before and might never return.
+The second restaurant was less than half a mile from that interstate and was one that people requested driving directions to make it more likely that they would arrive at their destination.

 People visiting the second restaurant were unlikely to leave a review – the food wasn’t exceptional, but it was adequate to fill the bellies of travelers in search of a quick meal.
 It was popular based on its close proximity to the heavily traveled interstate.

 I listened a couple of days ago, as a friend gave driving directions to a hardware store about 20 miles away to someone who was interested in finding the best hardware store that they could.
-There are other hardware stores with a couple of miles, that are nowhere as fully stocked with high quality choices.
+There are other hardware stores with a couple of miles, that is nowhere as fully stocked with high-quality choices.